Monterey Conducts Operations in the Arabian Gulf

-210414-N-WQ732-2002 ARABIAN GULF (April 14, 2021) Quartermaster 3rd Class Deion Palaez takes inventory of flags aboard the guided-missile cruiser USS Monterey (CG 61) during operations in the Arabian Gulf, April 14.
+210414-N-WQ732-6006 ARABIAN GULF (April 14, 2021) Fire Controlman (AEGIS) 2nd Class Zach Brown changes heat exchanges for a water-cooling pump aboard the guided-missile cruiser USS Monterey (CG 61) during operations in the Arabian Gulf, April 14.
 Monterey is supporting the IKE Carrier Strike Group while deployed to the U.S. 5th Fleet area and conducting naval operations to ensure maritime stability and security in the Central Region, connecting the Mediterranean and the Pacific through the western Indian Ocean and three strategic choke points.
 (U.S. Navy photo by Mass Communication Specialist Seaman Chelsea Palmer)

 |Date Taken: